SS Commodore: Sinking

 The ship sailed from Jacksonville, Florida, with 27 or 28 men and a cargo of supplies and ammunition for Cuban rebels, on New Year's Eve, 1896.
 On the St. Johns River, less than 2 miles (3 km) from Jacksonville, Commodore struck a sandbar in a dense fog and damaged its hull.
 Although towed off the sandbar the following day, it was again beached in Mayport, Florida, and further damaged.
 A leak began in the boiler room that evening, and as a result of malfunctioning water pumps, the ship came to a standstill about 16 miles (26 km) from Mosquito Inlet (now called Ponce de León Inlet).
 As the ship took on more water, Crane described the engine room as resembling "a scene at this time taken from the middle kitchen of Hades."

 Commodore's lifeboats were lowered in the early hours of the morning on January 2, 1897, and the ship sank at 7 a.m.
 Crane was one of the last to leave the ship in a 10-foot (3.0 m) dinghy.
-He and three other men (including the captain, Edward Murphy) floundered off the coast of Florida for a day and a half before attempting to land their craft at Daytona Beach.
-The small boat, however, overturned in the surf, forcing the exhausted men to swim to shore; one of them, an oiler named Billie Higgins, died.
+He and three other men (including the captain, Edward Murphy, an oiler named Billie Higgins and the cook, Charles B. Montgomery) floundered off the coast of Florida for a day and a half before attempting to land their craft at Daytona Beach.
+The small boat, however, overturned in the surf, forcing the exhausted men to swim to shore; one of them, Billie Higgins, died.
 The disaster was front-page news in newspapers across the country; rumors that the ship had been sabotaged were widely circulated but never substantiated.